ZEISS/pylibczirw/.github/PULL_REQUEST_TEMPLATE.md

 BREAKING CHANGE: Either **remove this line or add a short description** describing the nature of the breaking change.
-Be aware that this will [[trigger](https://github.com/ZEISS/pylibczirw/actions/workflows/build.yml) a **MAJOR** update pushed to PyPI when merged to main].
+Be aware that this will [trigger](https://github.com/ZEISS/pylibczirw/actions/workflows/build.yml) a **MAJOR** update pushed to PyPI when merged to main.

 **---ADAPT ME---**
 [ ] I followed the [How to structure your PR](https://github.com/ZEISS/pylibczirw/blob/main/CONTRIBUTING.md#creating-a-pr).